 The Stigma Behind Wealth

-In fact, the word ‘rich’ has assumed such a negative connotation that many people have stopped using it.
-They now use the term ‘well-off‘ instead.
+The word ‘rich’ assumes such a negative connotation that many people don’t use it.
+They now use the term ‘well-off ‘instead.

 Wealth Divides Us